-Tips for Self Injection: Appropriate sites for sub cutaneous injections of hCG.
+Best Tips for Self Injection: Appropriate sites for subcutaneous injections

 There are several sites on your body that are appropriate for sub cutaneous (sub q) hCG injections.
 They are the upper outer arm, the hip, the abdomen, and the thigh.
 Only three of these really apply for the person performing self injections; the abdomen and the thigh.
 Most find using the hip and upper arm too tricky to do on their own.